JoeyZ56/DishBoard-Client/README.md

 - As a user I can search for recipes by name, category, or most liked recipes.

-- As a user i can change light or dark mode of the screen for my personal prefrence of color I prefer.
+- As a user i can change light or dark mode of the screen for my personal preference of color I prefer.

+### Setup Instructions:

+1. Fork Repository into your own Github

+2. Copy SSH clone Key and git clone into desired directory in the terminal:

+        git clone git@github.com:JoeyZ56/DishBoard-Client.git

+3. Install dependencies

+        npm i all

+### Environment

+    VITE_FIREBASE_API_KEY=YOUR API KEY
+    VITE_FIREBASE_AUTH_DOMAIN=YOUR AUTH DOMAIN
+    VITE_FIREBASE_PROJECT_ID=YOUR PROJECT ID
+    VITE_FIREBASE_STORAGE_BUCKET= YOUR STORAGE BUCKET
+    VITE_FIREBASE_MESSAGING_SENDER_ID=YOUR SENDER ID
+    VITE_FIREBASE_APP_ID=YOUR APP ID
+    VITE_FIREBASE_MEASURMENT_ID=YOUR MEASURMENT

 ### Firebase